-You can embed the animation of your model in your website.
+You can embed the animation of your model on your website.

-This option is only available for models with public access.
-The animation will always refer to the same simulation as displayed at the public page of the model, that is, the simulation experiment of the latest model version will run.
+This option is only available for the published models.
+The animation will always refer to the simulation experiment of the latest version of the model.
 If the latest version of the model has no simulation experiments, an error will occur.

-You can, however, configure the iframe element in a way that allows for embedding from the resource using the non-default port.
-To do that, specify the appropriate X-Frame-Options header.
+You can, however, configure the iframe element to allow embedding from the resource using the non-default port.
+To do this, specify the appropriate X-Frame-Options header.
 To learn more about this feature, see the Mozilla documentation.

-To control the model execution, use the default animation toolbar.
-When you click the Stop button, the animation will return to the start page.
+To control the model execution, use the standard animation toolbar.
+When you click the Stop button, the animation returns to the initial page.